BioPhoton/Rx-Marble-Design-System/README.md

 ### A local server for the Netlify CMS admin

-If you want to commit the changes from Netlify CMS admin to your current local branch you need to temporarily disable the default config that commits directly to GitHub repository.
+If you want to commit the changes from Netlify CMS admin to your current local branch you need to run `npm run start:admin` that runs admin CMS local server and serves app locally.
+Navigate to `http://localhost:4200/admin/#` to use the CMS and `http://localhost:4200/` to see the application.
+The app will automatically reload if you change any of the source files and file watcher will reload the app with changes to the static data files at `src/static/diagrams` folder.
-It is just a few easy steps, follow the instructions in `src/admin/config.yml`.

-### Using the Netlify CMS admin

-Visit the `/admin/#` route on the local/preview/live application.

-_Disclaimer: For live and preview CMS admin access you might need a some specific rights to the repository_.

 ## Code scaffolding